Jerrythafast/FDSTools/README.rst

 stutter product vs the parent allele.

 Input
-    Tab-seperated file with at least these three columns:
+    Tab-seperated file with the following columns:
-        - 'name': the name of the marker
+        - 'allele': the allele name, as a TSSV_-style sequence, e.g., "``AGAT(12)TGAT(4)``" (required)
-        - 'allele': the allele name, as a TSSV-style sequence, e.g., "``AGAT(12)TGAT(4)``"
+        - 'total': the total number of reads (required)
-        - 'total': the total number of reads
+        - 'name': the name of the marker (optional)

-    This format is compatible with 'knownalleles.csv' files created by TSSV.
+    This format is compatible with 'knownalleles.csv' files created by TSSV_.

 Output
     The same file, with an additional column (named 'annotation' by default).